Kreg 720 Pro

 - Low decibels for hearing safety

 The only downfall?
 These machines are expensive.
-But, with savings versus biscuit joinery on glue and clamp time you might be able to justify it.
+But, with savings versus biscuit joinery on glue and clamp time, you can justify it.

 Alternatives to Pocket Holes - The Biscuit Joiner